No products in the cart.

 Judd Rosen, Esq.

 An extremely successful attorney, Judd G. Rosen has taken on and defeated some of the largest insurance companies and corporations in the United States, winning substantial financial settlements for deserving clients.
-A proud Magna Cum Laude graduate of the University of Miami School of Law, Mr. Rosen is dedicated not only to winning cases, but also to providing excellent service and ensuring each and every client is treated like a valued member of our firm’s family.

 While at the University of Miami School of Law, Mr. Rosen obtained multiple Dean’s List Awards, received the CALI Award for Excellence and obtained the Dean’s Certification of Achievement for his performance and mastery of the Rules of Evidence.
 He excelled in all of his litigation courses and received the highest honors in the university’s renowned Litigation Skills Program.
 Mr. Rosen was also crowned the champion of the school’s first year Moot Court Competition.
 To recognize his contributions, the university granted Mr. Rosen the Louis Phillips Endowed Scholarship Award in the spring of 2000.
 Most impressively, Mr. Rosen obtained all of these achievements while working over thirty hours a week as a law clerk for his future partner, Glen Z. Goldberg, Esq.